stevana/coverage-guided-pbt/README-unprocessed.md

 ### The extension to add coverage-guidance

-Okey, so the above is the first version of the original property-based testing tool, QuickCheck.
-Now let's add coverage-guidence to it!
+Okay, so the above is the first version of the original property-based testing tool, QuickCheck.
+Now let's add coverage-guidance to it using the machinery for collecting statistics about the generated data.

 The function that checks a property with coverage-guidance slight different from `quickCheck`[^8]: